stechz/redoak/README.md

 # Overview

 Thanks for checking out redoak!
-The aim of this project is to allow rapid prototyping of HTML without getting in the way of your usual toolchain.
+The aim of this project is to allow rapid prototyping of HTML without getting in the way of your usual workflow.
 There are no manifestos or revolutions, just faster development.

-This tool currently provides:
+This tool provides for everyone:
 - A server that serves up HTML that refreshes itself when it or any of its dependencies change.
-- A method of creating widgets, which are basically HTML snippets and coupling it with some script logic  The widgets can be rendered server side or client side.
+- Ability to make reusable components that are easy to write and change.
-- A mixin system that allows widgets to take on multiple features.
+- A mixin system that allows components to take on multiple features.

+For developers:
+- A client side API for constructing and customizing components.
+- A flexible and tiny event system.
 - A straightforward way to split up components and test them with mock data.

 Anti-goals: